GBlanch/DTC-Data-Eng-Capstone-project/capstone project/README.md

 ### Transformations utilizing Mage

-One (1) transformation block exist in each of the two pipelines created.
+We can see that transformation blocks exist in each of the two pipelines created.
 All these transformations were executed utilizing Pandas and Numpy libraries, and these were distributed as follows:

-First batch pipeline
+- First batch pipeline

   - unifying classes in the `weight` category
   - creation of two different categories for `systolic` and `diastolic pressure`
   - deletion of the unified `blood pressure` category

-Second batch pipeline
+- Second batch pipeline

   - parsing all the letters of the categories as lowercase
   - dropped the category `blood_pressure` which contains 2 two values separated by a slash

 ### Dashboard